S-Samiksha/CZ4153_DutchAuction/README.md

 Blockchain Project to build a DutchAuction

+# ERC20 and EIP
+- Ethereum Improvement Protocol --> once they get enough insights they become ERC
+- Ethereum request for comments (BEP, PEP)
+- Numbered chronologically
+- Deployed on a chain using ERC20 token standard
+- Governance tokens, secure an underlying network, create a synthetic asset
+- build a smart contract that follows the token standard
+-

 # Things to do:
    1. Stop the auction automatically when 20 minutes is up
    2. Check in there is enough algos in the first place, if it has already hit 0, stop the auction